Rangers vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 36 hits with seven doubles, 11 home runs, 20 walks and 29 RBI.
-He's also stolen one base.
+- Rooker has seven doubles, 11 home runs, 20 walks and 29 RBI (36 total hits).
+He has stolen one base.

 Rooker Recent Games